5299 Asheville Highway

 - The majority of our calls are actually medical rather than fire.
 We also have a high number of Search & Rescue (SAR) calls in our district within Pisgah National Forest.
 In addition to medical, SAR, structure fires, and wild fires, we also respond to automobile accidents, downed trees, power lines down, and provide mutual aid to our surrounding districts for all of the above.

-- We also need volunteers to assist with tasks such as office duties, fundraising, community education, and much more.
+- We also need volunteers to assist with tasks such as serving on our Board of Directors, office duties, fundraising, community education, and much more.

 - To become a certified firefighter, trainings are offered locally and certified by the State of NC.
 All of our trainings are paid for by our department, and include speciality opportunities such as EMT, SAR, Rescue Technicians, Swift Water Rescue, and many more.